 vector(mode = "logical", length = 0)

-Given below are the steps which are used in the R program to create a vector of numeric, complex, logical, and character types of length 6.
 In this R program, we accept the vector values into variables N, C, L, Chr.
 Variable N is for saving numeric vector, C is for complex vector, L is for Logical vector finally Chr for holding character vector.
-These vectors are created by calling the vector() method with type and length as its arguments.
+Each of these vectors is created by calling the vector() function with type and length as its arguments.
 Finally, each vector is printed as result.

-STEP 8: create characte vector Chr as Chr= vector("character", 5)
+STEP 8: Create character vector Chr as Chr= vector("character", 5)

 N= vector("numeric", 5)